-Things to Do in Flagstaff – Dog Approved
+Things to Do in Flagstaff

 Take a Stroll Around Buffalo Park

 Start the morning with a brisk walk through Buffalo Park.
 The Nate Avery Trail is a 2 mile loop around the park with nice views of the San Francisco Peaks.
 Depending on the time of year, water fountains may be turned off.
-Best to bring your own water.
+Best to bring your own filtered water.

-Relax Outside with a Cup of Coffee
+Relax Outside with a Cup of Coffee or Tea

 Enjoy a cup of coffee in Flagstaff’s charming Historic Downtown.
 Popular coffee spots include Macy’s European Coffeehouse and Single Speed Coffee.
-If you’re looking for a coffee alternative, walk over to Flagstaff Tea Co. for a cup of cheesecake chai.
+If you’re looking for a coffee alternative, check out Flagstaff Tea Co for a cup of cheesecake chai.

 The mountains in Flagstaff are decorated with tall pines and snowy peaks.
 Drive up to the San Francisco Peaks, 9,500 feet above sea level.
 The first time we visited the Arizona Snowbowl it wasn’t quite ski season, but Leo still had a great time in the snow.